PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/AndroidSDK Setup.md

 Now, you'll need an API key and secret, which you're given when you create a game on our platform, click [here](/Getting Started/Creating a Game/README.md) for a quick guide to show you how.
 Once that's done, now you need to start the connection.

-To do this, place this code in the activity's
+To do this, place this code in the activity's:

 ```
 @Override